sailfishapps/ThrowawayDemos/README.md

 2) Working.setContextPropertyDemo: Demos how setContextPropertyDemo can be used in Qt5 / Alpha 2
 to pass simple C++ properties from the main.cpp file to the QML side of a project Blog page on this coming soon....

+3) Working.LandedSettingsCMenuDemo2 demonstrates a Listview that expands when a context menu opens when the menu delegate is pressedAndHeld